egpennington/baileysbowl/README.md

 - 💾 Automatic saving with `localStorage`:
   - Ingredients persist across refresh
   - Selected cuisine is remembered
+  - Last generated recipe is restored
+- **Save recipes for later**
+  - Save individual recipes to your local device
+  - View and reload saved recipes anytime
 - 🔄 **Start New Recipe** button for a clean slate
-- 📜 Recipes render beautifully in markdown
+- Recipes render beautifully in markdown
-- 📱 Responsive, clean UI
+- Responsive, clean UI

 ---